 You’re all snug and settled on the sofa, or typing away at your laptop, and suddenly, your adorable kitty jumps onto your lap, curls into a ball, and purrs away peacefully.
 Many ponder the question, “Why does my cat sit on me?”.

-There are many ways to express oneself in cat word.
-Cats like to sit on laps because they feel secure and safe near you.
-They may be trying to warm themselves up or are coming to you for attention.
+There are many ways to express oneself in the cat world.
+Cats sometimes like to sit on laps because they feel secure and safe near you.
+They may be trying to warm themselves up or simply just come to you for attention.

-Once they feel satisfied, they’ll often leave to do something far more interesting.
+Once satisfied, they’ll often leave to do something far more interesting.

-All kitties have unique personalities; some are more loving and keen snugglers; while others may prefer to hang out alone and keep their distance.
-Then there are the lap cats that are ready to leap onto your legs and blissfully enjoy your company.
+All unique kitties have quirky personalities; some are more loving and keen snugglers, while others prefer to hang out alone and keep their distance.
+Then there are the lap cats, ready to leap onto your legs and blissfully enjoy your company.

 1. They Crave Attention

-Have you ever noticed your cat slowly climbs onto your lap when you’re in the middle of doing something, like reading a good book or working away at your laptop?
-Well, your fur baby is craving attention.
+Have you ever noticed your cat slowly climb onto your lap when you’re doing something, like reading a good book or working away at your laptop?
+Well, your fur baby could be craving attention.

-If your cat sits on your lap and stares at you and starts meowing, it’s possible they want your attention.
-They may be bored and looking for affection, or simply just hungry.
+If your cat sits on your lap, stares at you, and starts meowing, they may want your attention.
+They may also be bored, looking for affection, or simply just hungry.

 2. They’re Affectionate